kubernetes-client/java/README.md

   Kubernetes cluster, but everything they have in common will work.
 * `-` The Kubernetes cluster has features the java-client library can't use (additional API objects, etc).
+* `x` The Kubernetes cluster has no guarantees to support the API client of this version, as it only promises _n_-2 version support.
+It is not tested, and operations using API versions that have been deprecated and removed in later server versions won't function correctly.

 See the [CHANGELOG](./CHANGELOG.md) for a detailed description of changes between java-client versions.